appsmithorg/appsmith-docs/README.md

 ---
-description: >-
-  Appsmith is a JavaScript-based visual development platform to build and launch internal apps quickly.
-Use pre-built UI widgets, connect them to your APIs and databases to build complex workflows.
 ---

 # Introduction

 Appsmith is a JavaScript-based visual development platform to build and launch internal tools quickly.
+Use pre-built UI widgets, connect them to your APIs and databases to build dynamic apps and complex workflows.

-Don't want to read our documentation?
-Watch this 5-minute video on how to build an internal tool!
+Watch this 5-minute video on how to use Appsmith.

 {% embed url="https://www.youtube.com/watch?v=mzqK0QIZRLs&feature=youtu.be" caption="" %}

 ## Creating an Account

-New to Appsmith?
-You can quickly create an account on our cloud environment which comes with mock data for you to play around with.
-Read about our [data security.](faq.md#what-type-of-data-security-does-appsmith-provide) If you want to connect your own data and are uncomfortable with our cloud version, you can deploy appsmith on your local machine or private server instance.
+Try Appsmith by creating an account on our cloud environment which comes with mock data for you to play with.
+Read about our [data security.](faq.md#what-type-of-data-security-does-appsmith-provide) You can also deploy appsmith on your local machine or private server instance.

 * [Create an account on Appsmith Cloud](https://app.appsmith.com) **\(Recommended\)**
 * [Deploy Appsmith on my machine](setup/)